securefederatedai/openfl/docs/workflow_interface.rst

     local_runtime = LocalRuntime(aggregator=aggregator_, collaborators=collaborators)

 Let's break this down, starting with the :code:`Aggregator` and :code:`Collaborator` components.
 These components represent the *Participants* in a Federated Learning experiment.
 Each participant has its own set of *private attributes* that represent the information / data specific to its role or requirements.
 As the name suggests these *private attributes* are accessible only to the particular participant, and are appropriately inserted into or filtered out of current Flow state when transferring from between Participants.
-For e.g. Collaborator private attributes are inserted into :code:`self` when transitioning from Aggregator to Collaborator and are filtered out when transitioning from Collaborator to Aggregator
+For e.g. Collaborator private attributes are inserted into :code:`flow` when transitioning from Aggregator to Collaborator and are filtered out when transitioning from Collaborator to Aggregator.

 In the above :code:`FederatedFlow`, each collaborator accesses train and test datasets via *private attributes* :code:`train_loader` and :code:`test_loader`.
 These *private attributes* need to be set using a (user defined) callback function while instantiating the participant.
-Participant *private attributes* are returned by the callback function in form of a dictionary, where the key is the name of the attribute and the value is the object
+Participant *private attributes* are returned by the callback function in form of a dictionary, where the key is the name of the attribute and the value is the object.

 In this example callback function :code:`callable_to_initialize_collaborator_private_attributes()` returns the collaborator private attributes :code:`train_loader` and :code:`test_loader` that are accessed by collaborator steps (:code:`aggregated_model_validation`, :code:`train` and :code:`local_model_validation`).
 Some important points to remember while creating callback function and private attributes are: